The future of social marketing has been around for years

 Case #7: Destroy, Measure, Share: The Climbing Engineer

 Who cares about products more than people who trust their lives to them?
 Rock climbers and ice climbers really don’t want to hear marketing fluff.
 They want it straight.
 One of the top US climbing gear manufacturers gave its quality control engineer a blog.
-This guy is a badass climber by anyone’s standards, has a materials engineering degree, and for his day job gets to break stuff and analyze the data.
+This guy is a badass climber by anyone’s standards, has a materials engineering degree, and for his day job gets to destroy things and analyze the data.

 His posts have become great resource for the climbing community, and usually make for a fascinating read, at least if you’re a climber who doesn’t want to die, or a nerd who likes to vicariously break stuff.
 This engineer has moved on from the company, but his posts remain in a well organized archive.